 There are still a few spots available here.

 The Chase is an upscale, rooftop restaurant located on the fifth floor of the Dineen Building that boasts spectacular views and features contemporary Canadian cuisine with a focus on seafood.
-For $85 per person, diners can expect a curated prix-fixe menu with salmon crudo, soy glazed octopus, east coast halibut or Tuscan-spiced lamb.
+To ring in the new year, the restaurant is offering two seatings options; The first priced at $150 per person inlcludes a curated five course menu with salmon crudo, soy glazed octopus, east coast halibut or Tuscan-spiced lamb.
+The second seating is six courses and is priced at $160.
 Make sure to save room for a decadent dessert: dulce de leche banoffee pie.
 10 Temperance St.

 Always a good time, New Year’s will be no exception at The Drake as Executive Chef, Laura Maxwell, takes it up a notch with a three-course tasting menu complete with locally sourced and sustainable ingredients.
-To start, appetizer options include potted shrimp or bison tartare, followed by beef short rib, crispy duck or a mushroom, pecan and lentil tourtière.
-As a sweet ending, choose from vanilla bean crème brûlée, sticky toffee pudding or raspberry sorbet.
+To start, appetizer options include charred octopus or venison carpaccio, followed by beef short rib, or heirloom squash ristotto.
+As a sweet ending, choose from chocolate espresso cake, pavlova or blood orange tart.
 1150 Queen St. W.

 Priced at $125 per person, reservations can be made via Open Table.

 Celebrate the New Year “under the stars” from the 44th floor of The Bisha Hotel with a two-person, four-course sharing menu at Kōst.
 Along with a bubbly toast, dishes on the elaborate menu include salmon crudo, truffle risotto, baked sea bass and marinade ribeye along with a decadent dessert platter with super rocher, key lime and a rainbow of plate de fruits.
 80 Blue Jays Way.

 Reservations are still available and can be made here.